-Yorktown's town hall was built in 1935 at the corner of Underhill Avenue and Saw Mill River Road (Route 118) during the administration of Supervisor Theodore Hill.
-The police department and the town court, once housed here, were moved at different times to other facilities.
-Additional wings were built on either side of the original building in [insert date].
-The building is colonial revival style with brick faced concrete walls and a slate roof.
+Yorktown's Town Hall was built in 1935 at the corner of Underhill Avenue and Saw Mill River Road (Route 118) during the administration of Supervisor Theodore Hill.
+The Police Department and the Town Court, once housed here, were moved at different times to other facilities.
+Additional wings were built on either side of the original building in the mid- to late-1950s.
+The building is Colonial Revival style with brick-faced concrete walls and a slate roof.

-366 UNDERHILL AVENUE - Coldwell Banker building
+- (4) 366 Underhill Avenue: Coldwell Banker building. - c.

-c.
 1890.
 Gothic Revival.
-Brick center chimney; gabled side ell; Doric columns on front porch; bay window on 1st floor front facade; one-story hipped extension front on left rear corner.

-370 UNDERHILL AVENUE - Captain Underhill House
+Brick center chimney; gabled side ell; Doric columns on front porch; bay window on first-floor front facade; one-story hipped extension front on left rear corner. - (5) 370 Underhill Avenue: Captain Underhill House.

-Completed in 1881, the Captain Underhill Manor & Estate.
+Completed in 1881, the Captain Underhill Manor and Estate.
 The estate was most recently used by the Soundview Preparatory private school.
-Prior to the school the farmhouse was used by the Gilbert Beaver conference center.
+Prior to the school, the farmhouse was used by the Gilbert Beaver conference center.

-1803 COMMERCE STREET (Dubovsky)
+- (6) 1803 Commerce Street (Dubovsky).

+- c.
+1870. two-bay storefront (four bays deep) addition with two sets of triple windows, flat roof (now vacant); house re-sided with metal.

+- (7) 1807 Commerce Street (Trailside Cafe).

-c.
+- c.
 1870.
-2-bay storefront (4 bays deep) addition w/2 sets of triple windows, flat roof (now vacant); house resided w/metal c.1870.
 Colonial Revival storefront addition c.
-1950; stucco; parapet wall has been covered w/vinyl; upper windows on storefront replaced.
+1950; stucco; parapet wall has been covered with vinyl; upper windows on storefront replaced.

+- (8) 1811 Commerce Street (Wishes).